NightMachinery/stochastic/coronavirus/model.md

 ### State forces non-nationals out

 As `Person`'s `possibly move` calls the parent `Place`'s `moveChild`, the state simply needs to check each `Person`'s `Nationality` and return a `Place` for non-nationals (anywhere in the world, possibly that `Person`'s `hometown`), and `null` for nationals.

+### Short immunity

+`Person`'s `changeState` function can insert a property `Person.lastRecoveryDate` when changing that `Person.currentState` to `recovered`.
+The same function can then check that property and after some time has passed, do the appropriate thing.
+For example, treat the `Person` as if they were `neverInfected`.